 Super League: Bradford Bulls to challenge deduction in High Court

-Bradford Bulls are to challenge their six-point Super League deduction in the High Court, two weeks after an appeal was rejected by an independent panel.
+Bradford Bulls are to challenge their six-point Super League deduction in the High Court, two weeks after an

 The Rugby Football League sanctioned the Bulls in February for entering administration the previous month.